 Along with massive cocktails in metal… tubs? not even sure what to call them… The Canteen delivered.

-local ski lodges // Though we don’t have a specific rec for you, it’s worth mentioning that after a full day of skiing, you’ve earned yourself a beer.
+local ski lodges // Though we don’t have a specific rec for you, it’s worth mentioning.
+After a full day of skiing, you’ve earned yourself a beer.

 There are a few lodges scattered around the mountains — either by the main lifts or further up.
-After one intense ski morning (like… two runs), Carolyn and Jeff treated themselves to a rest in some of the brightly colored Adirondacks and an ice cold brew.
+After one intense ski morning (like… two runs), Carolyn and Jeff treated themselves.
+Time for a rest in some of the brightly colored Adirondacks and an ice cold brew, le duh.

 That was the correct decision.
 Get The Franklin, don’t think about the calories.

 In true LT fashion, we spent far more time at our house than we did out and about exploring.
 But when we tell you more about our house, we think you’ll see why.
 Stay tuned!